 A System Management Interrupt (SMI) handler returns execution to either Normal state or the C1/C1E state.
-See the Intel 64 and IA-32 Architectures Software Developer's Manual for more information.

 While a processor IA core is in C1/C1E state, it processes bus snoops and snoops from other threads.
-For more information on C1E, see Section 4.2.5.
+For more information on C1E, refer Section 4.2.5, "Package C-States".

-processor IA core C3 State
+Processor IA Core C3 State